I’m a Recovering Fitness Junkie

 Here’s me and my friends at the gym four years ago.
 This is what I used to do every day.

-Now I exercise a couple times per week…
+Now I move a couple times per week…

 I burned out on the gym after 6-7 years of hitting it hard.
 Back in late 2010, I was only going once per week.
 And half the time I only stayed for 20 minutes or so before leaving.